aleshaleksey/fansys23/08-spell-list.md

 |Limitation|Target must be in air (ie not submerged in a liquid or buried in earth)|
 |Save|Str|

 **Description**: Call for a violent burst of wind to strike a target.
 The effect is a very small explosion.
+The explosion is typically audible from 300ft away.

 ___
 ### Whispers